-4.2.2 Lower Extremity Interventions
+4.1.2 Lower Extremity Interventions

 Outcomes targeted by lower extremity interventions following ABI tend to be gait and balance related.
 Gait improvement can be beneficial for re-establishing independence post ABI.
 Current methods being used for lower extremity rehabilitation include - but are not limited to - casting, orthosis, and partial body weight supported gait training.
+Unfortunately, it has been shown that individuals with a brain injury can begin to develop lower extremity contractures within the first few months of injury (Baagoe et al., 2018).

-4.2.2.1 Partial Body Weight Supported Gait Training
+4.1.2.1 Partial Body Weight Supported Gait Training

 Movement disorders post ABI decrease the independence of a person due to loss of ambulation.
 The inability to maintain an erect posture, due to a lack of sufficient strength and balance, may prevent the training necessary for the restoration of self-ambulation following brain injury.
 Partial body weight supported gait training is postulated to result in earlier gait rehabilitation and earlier weight-bearing to increase strength and reduce spasticity.
 Additionally, this gait intervention allows for the simulation of task-specific walking movements and enables rehabilitation therapists to assist patients in the components of gait, rather than focusing on bearing the patient's body weight.
 This type of gait training physically supports patients in a way that does not generate compensatory ambulation strategies that may develop while using a cane or a walker (Seif-Naraghi & Herman, 1999).
 In addition, partial body weight support reduces the demands on muscles while the patient works on improving the coordination of the movement.
-Body weight support can be gradually adjusted, as the patient improves, to encourage postural control and balance (Table 4.4).
+Body weight support can be gradually adjusted, as the patient improves, to encourage postural control and balance (Table 4.5).